Narmstrongv/mvc-tech-blog-challenge14/README.md

-# mvc-tech-blog-challenge14
 ## Tech Blog

 # Description
-The Tech Blog allows the user ti publish blog posts, and comment on other developers posts as well.
+The Tech Blog allows the user to publish blog posts, and comment on other developers posts as well.

 # Screenshot
+TBD

 # Website
+TBD